-- The rate of ILI presentations decreased at emergency departments (EDs) and sentinel GPs in the past week. - There was a decrease in the number of influenza cases reported to the Department of Health. - Non-influenza detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - COVID-19 cases decreased by 15% in the past week to 6,361 cases.
+- The rate of ILI presentations at sentinel GPs and emergency departments (EDs) increased in the past week. - Influenza notifications to the Department of Health were stable in the past week. - Non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - COVID-19 cases decreased by 18% in the past week to 2,030 cases.